IvanRublev/Domo/README.md

 * [x] Support `precond/1` macro to specify a struct field value's contract with a boolean function.

-* [ ] Support types referencing itself for tree structures.
+* [x] Support struct types referencing itself for tree structures.

-* [ ] Evaluate full recompilation time for 1000 structs using Domo.
+* [x] Evaluate full recompilation time for a project using Domo.

 * [x] Add use option to specify names of the generated functions.